 As an entry level engineer, you’ll gain experience and knowledge that may allow you to work independently without a supervisor breathing down your neck.
 Eventually, you may move on to roles such as technical specialist or supervisor.

-Read the main article: Mechanical Engineering Career Guide
+Read the main article: Becoming a Mechanical Engineer

 Mechanical engineers research, design, develop, build, and test mechanical devices.
 It’s one of the broadest engineering disciplines, so a degree in mechanical engineering can open up a variety of career opportunities.
 From automobile manufacturers to government agencies, there is always a need for mechanical engineers.